 GSE Residential Mortgage-Backed Securities - The unrealized losses of \$832 for these thirty-three GSE mortgage-backed securities were caused by changes in market interest rates.
 The contractual cash flows of these investments are guaranteed by an agency of the U.S. Government.
 Accordingly it is expected that the securities would not be settled at a price less than the amortized bases of the Company's investments.
-Because the decline in market value is attributable to changes in market interest rates and not credit quality, and because the Company does not intend to sell the investments before recovery of their amortized cost bases, which may be maturity, the Company does not consider these investments to be other-than-temporarily impaired at June 30, 2013.
+Because the decline in market value is attributable to changes in market interest rates and not credit quality, and because the Company does not intend to sell the investments before recovery of their amortized cost bases and it is not more likely than not the Company does not intend to sell the investments before recovery of their amortized cost bases, which may be maturity, the Company does not consider these investments to be other-than-temporarily impaired at June 30, 2013.